Home Crosses Pagan symbols & customs Site search

 There is, however, one extra-special way to immortality through another person's blood.
 (WARNING: The rest of this page might make you feel a bit squeamish.)

-We guess some people reading this page are into the gothic/vampire scene rather than Christianity.
+We dare say some people reading this page are into the gothic/vampire scene rather than Christianity.
 If you are one of these people, then the rest of this page may make you wilt.
 Bear with us.
 Be strong.
 There are only another two short paragraphs, so take courage and read on.

 The blood we are talking about is the blood which flowed from the side of Jesus when he was crucified on the cross.
-He'd been hanging there for some time when a soldier lanced Him to make sure He was dead.
+He'd been hanging there for some time when a soldier lanced him to make sure He was dead.
 That blood flowed about 2,000 years ago - much more ancient than Dracula, so if you're looking for ultra-gothic times, here it is.

 Take a quick look at John 4:14.
 It tells us that after drinking Christ's blood, we will never thirst again.
 Then look to see what that means.